auth0/docs/articles/clients/client-grant-types.md

 ## Enable a Legacy Grant Type

 ::: warning
-As of 8 June 2017, new Auth0 customers cannot add any of the legacy grant types to their Clients.
-If you have any questions about which alternative you should use, please contact [Support](${env.DOMAIN_URL_SUPPORT}).
+As of 8 June 2017, new Auth0 customers cannot add any of the legacy grant types to their clients.
+Legacy grant types are only available for previous customers while they migrate to new flows, to avoid breaking changes.
+To find the secure alternative for your case refer to [Secure Alternatives to the Legacy Grant Types](#secure-alternatives-to-the-legacy-grant-types).
 :::

 To enable a legacy grant type, you will need to update the `grant_types` property for you client, so it can be used.
 For details on how to do so refer to [Edit the grant_types Property](#edit-available-grant_types).